 10. When all else fails, sleep.

+This is a very serious suggestion.
 Fact: This Saturday I slept 12 hours. #NoRagrets.
 It was too rainy to go out/do anything and there were major flood warnings.
 If you’re keeping score, I totally won the raining weekend.